- Who Are We

 Cameron holds a Bachelor of Arts from Furman University (99) and a Masters from the University of South Carolina (01).
 Additionally, he earned advanced financial planning designations from the American College and the College for Financial Planning.

-Cameron and his wife, Jenni, have three young daughters and are members of First Presbyterian Church in Columbia, South Carolina.
+Cameron and his wife, Jenni, have four young daughters and are members of First Presbyterian Church in Columbia, South Carolina.

 Vamshi Rudrapati | Director

 Vamshi Rudrapati (affectionately known as Mr. V) will be entering his eighth year in the Charter School World.
 Before joining the Charter Institute at Erskine, he worked at South Carolina Public Charter School District for five years where he managed Federal Programs.
 Mr. V was also heavily involved in overall district operations from state programs, Charter Applications, finance, and technology needs of the district.
 Mr. V also worked in a charter school where he managed curriculum, special education, PowerSchool, instructional technology and other leadership responsibilities.
 Before coming to the Charter School World, Mr. V served as a special education coordinator in the Lee County School District.
 He is currently serving as a board member of the SC Association of Title I Administrators (SCATA).